I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 If you have a wider rack such as a 49″ Rogue rack, it will most likely be lopsided in the j-hooks.

-I think if Bells of Steel did a steeper drop in the camber like typical safety squat bars or even just starting the camber further out this wouldn’t be an issue.
+I think if Bells of Steel did a steeper camber drop like typical safety squat bars or even just starting the camber further out this wouldn’t be an issue.

 I assume Bells of Steel built it like this to fit their racks perfectly though so it’s understandable for that point.